 - Write down your top three concerns.

-- Think about your or your child’s symptoms and how to describe them.
+- Think about your symptoms or your child’s symptoms and how to describe them.
 How long have the symptoms been occurring?
 Have you noticed any patterns?

 - Put together a list of past doctor visits.
 It will help your doctor to know if treatment is happening for other conditions.